folio-org/mod-ncip/README.md

 ### About the Extensible Catalog NCIP Toolkit

-The eXtensible Catalog (XC) NCIP Toolkit was developed to act as a standalone Web application that would receive NCIP requests, communicate with your ILS (via a ‘connector’) and send back an XML response.
+The eXtensible Catalog (XC) NCIP Toolkit was developed as a stand-alone Web application that would receive NCIP requests, communicate with your ILS (via a ‘connector’) and send back an XML response.

 The FOLIO “mod-ncip” module merges the OKAPI microservices framework with the classes from the core XC NCIP Toolkit project.
-The core XC NCIP toolkit libraries provides functionality to transform incoming XML to objects, shepards each request to a specific service and then transforms objects back to XML for the response.
+The core XC NCIP toolkit Java libraries provide functionality to transform incoming XML (from the NCIP request) to objects, shepards each request to a specific service and then transforms objects back to XML for the response.

 The XC NCIP Toolkit supports all of the services in the [NCIP 2 protocol](http://www.ncip.info/uploads/7/1/4/6/7146749/z39-83-1-2012_ncip.pdf).
 This means adding new services to the FOLIO module will involve a small amount of setup plus writing the code that will call the FOLIO APIs to process the request.

 ### Adding support for additional services to mod-ncip
+To illustrate the steps required to add support for additional services I've used the "Request Item" service as an example:

+#### Step 1: Update the toolkit.properties file